 Mediocre: Most Colombians order tinto if ordering coffee.
 “Tinto” translates to “ink” and is basically black coffee.
 Unfortunately it is not usually brewed from the best beans and the quality varies from a great cup of fresh-brewed coffee to a strong bitter taste masked by heaps of sugar.
 In many cities you can find vendors walking around with Thermoses full of the steaming liquid, which is only occasionally served with milk but usually pre-sweetened.

-The sad: Most Colombians do not make coffee at home with coffee makers, French presses or even socks.
-Instead, at home Colombians drink instant coffee.
+The sad: Most Colombians (especially those outside the coffee-growing regions) do not make coffee at home with coffee makers or French presses.
+Instead, at home many Colombians drink instant coffee.
 Instant!
 Yes, it might be 100% pure Colombian Arabica coffee, but I can tell you from experience that freeze-dried granules are still freeze-dried granules.
 No, they don’t taste any better in Colombia than your office break room.

 So there you have it.
 Colombia is one of the best place in the world to grow coffee thanks to its location and climate, and has a rich history of growing and exporting coffee, but most Colombians drink instant coffee.
 Sad, sad.